ak4shp/AuthService/README.md

-# Django Restframework demo with JWT Authentication
+# Dotnet JWT Authentication Project
-An application to demostrate JWT based authentication for rest apis.
+An application to demostrate JWT based authentication for REST APIs.

 ---